mfahd308/Flappy-Bird/README.md

 ## Overview

 The project follows a structure inspired by Unity game development principles, but is implemented in Java using the **Gator Engine**.
 The game’s architecture supports multiple views (start menu, gameplay, end game), and key gameplay mechanics such as gravity, impulse physics, dynamic obstacle behavior, power-up objects, and background scrolling are handled within the engine.
-Balancing these elements for optimal gameplay experience is essential to the project.

 ![Menu Image](resources/titlescreenss.png)